EyasuTeshome/shifttracker/job-search/job-searching-analyze-your-job-search.md

 ## Introduction

 Today you will take time to analyze your job search.
-You may submit it to your career coach for review, but it's optional.

-Please try to submit the assignment before Wednesday, so your coach is able to provide feedback in a timely fashion.
+**You must submit the assignment before Wednesday, so your coach is able to review it before the end of the week to avoid a block repetition.**

 ### Why is analyzing your job search important?